pandabo1985/claude-task-master-cs/README-task-master.md

 4. Configure with the following details:
    - Name: "Task Master"
    - Type: "Command"
-   - Command: "npx -y task-master-ai"
+   - Command: "npx -y task-master-ai-cs"
 5. Save the settings

 Once configured, you can interact with Task Master's task management commands directly through Cursor's interface, providing a more integrated experience.